JeesusKrisostoomus/Kyk-RedeemCodes/README.md

 ***Other***
 - genCode command only works from the console.
 If you want to generate the codes from ingame then be sure to add ace permissions to the user/group you want to have acces to this command.
-  - Allow access to all admins: add_ace group.admin "RedeemCodes.genCode" allow
+  - Allow access to all admins: add_ace group.admin "command.genCode" allow
-  - Allow access to specific individual: add_ace identifier.steam:steam_identifier_here "RedeemCodes.genCode" allow
+  - Allow access to specific individual: add_ace identifier.steam:steam_identifier_here "command.genCode" allow